-The mission of Georgetown University’s Program in Learning and Design is to give our students a deep foundation in the tools and theory of learning design, technology innovation, learning analytics, and higher education leadership, a foundation on which they can create engaging and innovative learning experiences for all students.
+The mission of Georgetown University’s Master’s in Learning and Design is to give our students a deep foundation in the tools and theory of learning design, technology innovation, learning analytics, and higher education leadership, a foundation on which they can create engaging and innovative learning experiences for all students.

 The program is stewarded by Georgetown’s Center for New Designs in Learning and Scholarship (CNDLS), and has the distinction of being the first degree program in Learning and Design to have started in a Center for Teaching Excellence and Technology Innovation.
-Through design projects and mentorships, students in the Program will learn from the Center’s 17 years of experience working with faculty, departments, and students to respond to the challenges facing higher education and student success.
+Through design projects and mentorships, students will learn from the Center’s 17 years of experience working with faculty, departments, and students to respond to the challenges facing higher education and student success.

-A Diverse Curriculum for Deep Engagement
+A Diverse Curriculum For Deep Engagement

 The complexity of higher education’s dynamic environment requires a breadth of knowledge across all the issues of learning and design.
 With that in mind, the Master of Arts in Learning and Design offers a diverse core curriculum as well as several tracks for more focused engagement.